top of page

 Since they were only about a kilometer from the training venue, the Bam team invited the women to join the training to learn more.
 Both women participated in the humane saddle making class.

-Near Brim sub-county headquarters, the team saw more donkeys loaded with firewood and again the team talked to the owners about ways to improve the loading of their donkeys.
+Near Brim sub-county headquarters, the team saw more donkeys loaded with firewood and again the team talked to the owners about helping their donkeys through Bam Animal Clinics - Uganda trainings and vet care.
 They also encouraged the owners to give their donkeys adequate time to rest, water, and feed.
 Bam invited this group to the saddle making training and the community vet clinic, and they attended, as well.

 A group of donkeys loaded with firewood.
 Their owners were invited and attended Bam's clinic and training.